jannikend99/Know-Transfer/README.md

 *   Press `Ctrl+C` in the terminal where `run.py` is running.
 *   If you used a virtual environment, you can deactivate it by typing `deactivate` in the terminal.

-## Next Steps in Development
-Refer to the `todo.txt` file for the ongoing development tasks.